Harold Paz: Career

-In 2006, Paz was recruited to the Penn State Hershey Medical Center and Health System, where he held multiple leadership roles throughout his tenure, including chief executive officer, senior vice president for Health Affairs for the Pennsylvania State University, dean of the College of Medicine and professor of medicine and public health sciences.
-In addition to being one of the youngest and longest serving medical school deans in the nation, he was elected by his peers to serve as chair of the council of deans of the Association of American Medical Colleges from 2012 to 2014 and chair of the board of directors of the Association of Academic Health Centers from 2013 to 2014.
+In 2006, Paz was recruited to the Penn State Milton S. Hershey Medical Center, where he held multiple leadership roles throughout his tenure, including CEO, senior vice president for Health Affairs for the Pennsylvania State University, dean of the College of Medicine and professor of medicine and public health sciences.
+He was chairman of the council of deans of the Association of American Medical Colleges from 2012 to 2014, and chair of the board of directors of the Association of Academic Health Centers from 2013 to 2014.

-Following two decades as a medical school dean and health care CEO, Paz was recruited to Aetna in 2014 to lead clinical strategy and policy for all of Aetna's domestic and global business.
-Paz served as Executive Vice President and Chief Medical Officer and was a member of Aetna's executive committee where he advanced an innovative personalized health strategy.
+Following two decades as a medical school dean and healthcare CEO, Paz was recruited by Aetna in 2014 to lead clinical strategy and policy for all of Aetna's domestic and global business.
+Paz served as executive vice president and chief medical officer and was a member of Aetna's executive committee where he advanced an innovative personalized health strategy.
 Called AetnaCare, this strategy focused bringing care into the home and local community by leveraging clinical analytics, member engagement, digital and telehealth solutions, along with value-based arrangements with pharmaceutical companies and physicians to address the social, behavior and environmental determinants of health.
-These efforts were fully realized when Paz served as medical lead for the integration planning process with CVS Health through May 2019.
+These efforts were realized when Paz served as medical lead for the integration planning process with CVS Health through May 2019.
+At Aetna, Paz led Aetna's response to the national opioid crisis.
+Aetna sent warning letters to dentists and physicians who were in the top percent of high opioid prescribers.